 The reliability and efficiency of the United States transportation system is a significant advantage for U.S. soybean farmers over international competitors.
 However, global infrastructure is improving, and that progress could have a major economic impact on U.S. soybean farmers.
 The U.S. must improve and modernize the domestic infrastructure system to maintain our competitive advantage, especially as global demand and domestic production continue to increase.

 Why the Checkoff Cares

-- International soy buyers often cite predictability of delivery as important as price, so maintaining system reliability is important to meet end-user demand.
+- International soy buyers often cite predictability of delivery as important as price, so maintaining system reliability is important to meet demand.

 Facts & Figures